Smile-Formations/React/chapters/5-miscellaneous/07-environment-variables.md

 ### Available variables

-By default you will have access to some environment variable like:
+By default, you will have access to some environment variable like:

 * `NODE_ENV`: Current environment
 * `PUBLIC_URL`: Relative URL of your app